EntrustCorporation/draft-pq-external-pubkeys/draft-ounsworth-lamps-pq-external-pubkeys.md

 # Security Considerations

 There are no security implications to externalizing a public key from a certificate as described in this draft.
 It is of course possible for a malicious actor to replace or tamper with the public key data at the referenced location, but since the hash of the public key data is included in the signed certificate, any such tampering will be detected and the certificate verification will fail.
+For this reason, external public key data MAY be served over an insecure channel such as HTTP.

 ## CSRs and CT logs